Keperoze/projects/Pygame/Vikings/README.md

 2023.03.18 - implemented hitpoint logic above unit sprites when selected.
 2023.03.19 - implemented basic movement.
 Selected units move towards mouse when right-clicked.
 2023.03.21 - implemented collision logic between units.
 Units don't bunch up in a single spot.
 Added multiple status animations to warrior sprites.
+2023.03.22 - added 'left' animations to all units.
+Animations now depend on the unit's direction.

 NEXT STEPS:
 - figure out a way to move in formations (probably a .csv file with numbered spots based on number of selected units)